 As a child, the closest you probably got to banking was handling colorful bills of Monopoly money.
 Saint Andrew School students are getting a lot closer to the real thing.
 Each Thursday, the students are able to deposit money in to a REAL Account in a REAL Bank in the school.

-Saint Andrew School is the only school in Pennsylvania with a bank INSIDE the school.
+Saint Andrew Catholic School is one of the only elementary schools in the Commonwealth with a student run bank.

 Seventh and eighth grade students interview for positions as tellers in The First National Bank of Newtown for the school year.
 The positions are filled and students are trained to become a real teller.
 Students interact with other students at the bank, making it a learning experience for everyone.